 Operating charges and transaction charges include only charges paid to the registered firm by the client.
-Thirdparty charges, such as custodian fees that are not paid to the registered firm, are not included in operating charges or transaction charges.
+Third-party charges, such as custodian fees that are not paid to the registered firm, are not included in operating charges or transaction charges.
 Operating and transaction charges include any sales taxes that are paid on the amounts charged to the client.
 Registrants may wish to inform clients where a charge includes sales tax, or separately disclose the components of the charge.
 Withholding taxes would not be considered a charge.

-Registrants should advise clients with managed accounts whether the registrant will receive third-party compensation from third parties, such as trailing commissions, on any securities purchased for the client and, if so, whether the fee paid by the client to the registrant will be affected by this.
+Registrants should advise clients with managed accounts whether the registrant will receive third-party compensation and, if so, whether the fee paid by the client to the registrant will be affected by this.
 For example, the management fee paid by a client on the portion of a managed account related to mutual fund holdings may be lower than the overall fee on the rest of the portfolio.